PAINTINGS, SCULPTURES, AND DRAWINGS

 The Andy Warhol Catalogue Raisonné: Paintings, Sculptures, and Drawings is a multi-volume, scholarly project that will document all of Warhol’s work in these media.

-Forthcoming volumes sponsored by The Andy Warhol Foundation for the Visual Arts will document Warhol’s paintings and sculptures of the 1970s and 1980s, as well as Warhol’s drawings and early paintings.
-Volume 3 (Paintings and Sculptures 1970-1974) was published in 2010.
-Volume 4 (Paintings and Sculpture late 1974-1976) is now in preparation.
+Subsequent volumes sponsored by The Andy Warhol Foundation for the Visual Arts are documenting Warhol’s paintings and sculptures of the 1970s and 1980s, as well as his drawings and early paintings.
+Volume 3 (Paintings and Sculptures 1970-1974) and Volume 4 (Paintings and Sculpture late 1974-1976) were published by Phaidon Press in 2010 and 2014.
+Volume 5 (Paintings 1976-1978) is now in preparation.

 ANDY WARHOL CATALOGUE RAISONNÉ OWNER INFORMATION SHEET

-One may also email information to email@example.com or by mail to:
+One may also email information to catalogue at warholfoundation dot org or by mail to:

 The Andy Warhol Catalogue Raisonné